The Best Infant Car Seats of 2025

 An infant car seat is one of the most important items of baby gear you’re going to need as a new parent if you plan on driving with your baby—and one of the most confusing to research.
 If you’re looking for the best car seat for your family, we’re here to help.

-It’s a safe, well-priced seat that’s easy to install and won’t take up too much space in your back seat.
+It’s a safe, well-priced seat that’s easy to install, fits almost all newborns well and won’t take up too much space in your back seat.
 It’s also compatible with a wide variety of stroller brands to create a travel system, making getting out with your baby a little bit easier.

 Why Trust Babylist?